20 Banff Rental Car Tips You SHOULD Know

 What Rental Car Companies Rent Cars at the Calgary International Airport?

-Avis, Enterprise, Thrifty, Dollar, Budget, and National are some of the major car companies available to rent a car from at the Calgary International Airport.
-There are also some smaller companies like ACE and Routes Car Rental that are often slightly cheaper than the established car rental companies.
+Avis, Enterprise, Thrifty, Dollar, Budget, and National are some major car companies available to rent a car from at the Calgary International Airport.
+Some smaller companies like ACE and Routes Car Rental are often slightly cheaper than established car rental companies.

 Car Rentals in Banff and Canmore

-Enterprise, Avis, and Hertz are the prominent car rental companies in Banff.
-They are all located downtown and easy to get to once in Banff.
+Enterprise, Avis, and Hertz are the popular car rental companies in Banff.
+They are all located downtown and are easy to get to once you are in Banff.
 Enterprise is the only car rental company in Canmore.

 For Larger Group Bookings

-Check out the car sharing website, Turo.
-They have many filters so you can rent vans and larger vehicles for big groups.
+Check out the car-sharing website Turo.
+It has many filters, so you can rent vans and larger vehicles for big groups.

 Should I Rent a Car in Banff in the Winter?